LG gram 17 full review

 These days a 17in laptop is going to be of the gaming variety, focused on power and not portability.
 LG has proved here that a large laptop like this doesn't have to be thick and heavy.
 In fact, it's lighter than many laptops with a smaller screen.
 It's also no slough when it comes to performance and there are good features on offer here.

 The LG gram 17 comes in at $1,699 if you're in the US and is available now from BestBuy or Amazon - both of which are selling it at $1,549.
 Following on from previous years model numbers, this is the 17Z990.

 Unlike most laptops, the gram 17 comes in just one model.
 While that means no choice of the spec that suits your needs or budget, is does make choosing, well, not even something to worry about.

-Going on the US price for now, it's not bad at all for a an Intel Core i7 with 16GB of RAM and a huge screen.
+It's not bad at all for a an Intel Core i7 with 16GB of RAM and a huge screen.
 Check out our round-up of the best laptops.

 Design & Build: Featherweight

 If the LG gram 17 was a boxer, it would be a featherweight - and that's despite it's size being inappropriate for the category.
 At just 1.34kg (2.95lbs for those of you in the US), the laptop is the lightest on the market at 17in.